Regional situation in the coronavirus epidemic and issued recommendations

 Private events also include family gatherings.
 However, small memorial services (of 10 people at most) are excluded and can be held.
 The recommendation is valid until 16th of May.

 It is recommended that private events will be limited to a maximum of six people starting from 17th of May.

 The graduation ceremonies of upper secondary schools will be organised in person for the students.
 However, no audience will be admitted to the events, which will be streamed online for home viewing.
 The ceremonies will be organised in accordance with the health security principles applicable to contact teaching.
 The available space will determine the maximum number of students for each ceremony.

 Graduation parties organised at home or on other private premises during the spring and summer should primarily be held outdoors in accordance with effective recommendations on private event attendance and other guidelines regarding the safe arrangement of events.

 The regional restrictions

 Protecting the elderly and other at-risk groups is especially important.
 Restrictions on visiting social welfare and healthcare units, including units that provide 24-hour-care:

 All municipality-run facilities open to the public will be closed with the exception of securing the right to access essential public services.

-The coordination group recommends that private operators adhere to the same restrictions.
+The regional coordination group recommends that private service providers adhere to these restrictions as well.